Advice > Product management

 Stripe's recruitment team is known for being transparent with the steps in their interview process.
 The recruiter will likely give you an outline of what to expect during the interview process, but if they don’t, don’t hesitate to ask.

-After the initial recruiter phone screen, you'll have your first PM-focused interview.
-It will be over video conference or on the phone and usually lasts for 45-60 minutes.
+After the recruiter phone screen, you'll have your first PM-focused interview.
+It will be over video conference or on the phone with a hiring manager.
+It usually lasts for 45-60 minutes.

 As a result, the exercise will likely focus on a typical PM question.
 For example, you may be asked to address a metric or technical PM problem.

-You can prepare for take-home exercises by practicing with our PM interview questions below, or book a coach to get expert take-home exercise feedback.
+You can prepare for take-home exercises by practicing with our PM interview questions below.
+You can also book a coach to get expert take-home exercise feedback.

-You'll have at least one PM interview (though you could have more than one), and you'll also have interviews with people from a variety of other functions/levels.
-For example, you might meet with someone from engineering, design, data science, or even senior leadership.
+You'll have at least one PM interview (though you could have more than one).
+You'll also have interviews with people from a variety of other functions/levels like engineering, design, data science, or even senior leadership.

-Below, we've compiled lists of real questions from Stripe product manager interviews based on reviews on Glassdoor.
-We’ve also included a few common questions you can expect at most FAANG PM interviews.
+Below, we've compiled lists of real questions from Stripe product manager interviews based on reviews on Glassdoor

 To help you structure your preparation, we've organized them into four categories: